 Usage-based segments include:

 Segmenting by usage helps brands understand why certain types of customers become heavy or light users.
-It enables them to test different marketing initiatives to increase usage from lower usage customers, and potentially attract new heavy usage customers.
+It enables them to test different marketing initiatives to increase usage from lower use customers and potentially attract new heavy usage customers.

 5. Occasion or timing